 What is B2B wholesale ecommerce?

-B2B wholesale ecommerce refers to sales that a B2B wholesale company makes online.
+B2B wholesale ecommerce is when a B2B wholesale company makes sales online.
 A B2B wholesaler can conduct ecommerce sales through its own website or through an externally managed ecommerce site, such as a B2B marketplace.

 What is an example of a B2B business?